onesoft-sudo/sudobot/docs/legal/terms.md

 ### License and Site Access

-We grant you a limited license to access and make personal use of this website.
-You are not allowed to download or modify it.
-This may be done only with written consent from us.
+We grant you a free license to access and make personal use of this website.
+You are not allowed to violate copyright laws, however you can make use of the website under the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.en.html).

 ### User Account